supercollider/scvim/README.md

 * `g:sclangDispatcher`: Absolute path to the plugin **sc_dispatcher** script.
 Defaults to `"~/.vim/bundle/scvim/bin/sc_dispatcher"`.
 Change it if you have installed the plugin in other location.
+* `g:scFlash`: Highlighting of evaluated code

 Example `.vimrc` line for gnome-terminal users:

     let g:sclangTerm = "gnome-terminal -x $SHELL -ic"

+To enable highlighting of evaluated code:

+    let g:scFlash = 1

 If for some reason vim can't find the path to the two launch scripts **start_pipe** and **sc_dispatcher** you can set them manually in your .vimrc: